Get to Know Adelphi’s February 2023 Students of the Month

 Homeroom teacher Ms. Tina Wong said, “Gregory is a top performer and he always cheers his team on.
 He is an excellent teammate who always strives to do his best, both in the classroom and on the field!”

 Student-Artist of the Month Lucas said he was proud to be selected for this special award.
 “It feels very satisfying because I feel like I’ve worked very hard over the years on my artwork,” he said.
 “I am happy to receive recognition for my hard work.”
 Lucas has never been afraid to try new artistic methods or mediums.
 “When I first started, I mainly did still life, but now I am doing more portraits, focusing on capturing facial features and shading,” he explained.
 Lucas aspires to become a professional artist one day, and hopes that he can create art that carries a meaningful message.
 At Adelphi, Lucas enjoys reporting on current events for the Academy’s newspaper, The Adelphi Oracle.
 “I like covering the current events within the school,” he said.
 His advice to other aspiring artists is to always put in extra work.
 “Work hard for it.
 Don’t just rely on school time,” he said.
 “Even 10 extra minutes a day can make a difference.”

-Adelphi Art Instructor Ms. Muniz noted, “Lucas is focused and detailed.
+Ms. Wong noted, “Lucas is focused and detailed.
 He is witty and eager when creating his work.
 He is a joy to have in my class.”

 Congratulations once again to Adelphi’s outstanding Students of the Month for February: Avery, Annamaria, Meleny, Gregory and Lucas!